U.N. chief vows to rally global pressure to make sure Myanmar coup fails | Law-Order

 "We will do everything we can to mobilize all the key actors and international community to put enough pressure on Myanmar to make sure that this coup fails," Guterres said during an interview broadcast by The Washington Post.
 "It is absolutely unacceptable after elections - elections that I believe took place normally - and after a large period of transition."
 The military takeover cut short Myanmar's long transition to democracy and drew condemnation from the United States and other Western countries.

-The 15-member Security Council is negotiating a possible statement.
-The initial draft put forward by Britain condemned the coup, and called for the military to respect the rule of law and human rights and immediately release those detained.
+An initial draft statement put forward by Britain for discussion among the 15-member Security Council condemned the coup, and called for the military to respect the rule of law and human rights and immediately release those detained.
 However, such statements have to be agreed by consensus and diplomats said the language would likely need to be softened to win the support of China and Russia, who have traditionally shielded Myanmar in the Security Council.

+"We're continuing discussions on the council's next steps on Myanmar and council colleagues have agreed that it's important for us to speak with one voice on the issue," British U.N.
+Ambassador Barbara Woodward, the current president of the council, told reporters on Wednesday.
+Myanmar police have filed charges against Suu Kyi for illegally importing communications equipment, according to a police document reviewed on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)